AstarNetwork/astar-docs/docs/builder-guides/Integration and Toolings/use-python.md

 ---

-## Retrieve blocks and extrinsics using py-substrate-interface
+### 3. Retrieve blocks and extrinsics using py-substrate-interface

-- For demonstration purposes, we will be using JupyterLab in the cookbook.
-Please feel free to download and install JupyterLab following the guide [here](https://docs.jupyter.org/en/latest/install.html).
+- For demonstration purposes, we will be using JupyterLab in the guide.
+Please feel free to download and install JupyterLab following the tutorial [here](https://docs.jupyter.org/en/latest/install.html).
 - To retrieve blocks and extrinsics in the blocks, you can use `get_block` method defined in the `py-substrate-interface`, which returns a Python dictionary containing extrinsics and metadata in a Substrate block.

     ```python